 request.
 These third parties are obliged to keep your details

-securely, will use them only to fulfill the request and will
+securely, will use them only to fulfil the request and will dispose

 We will only use personal information you send us for the